Vaishnaviwork/Police_Ledger_logs-Project/README.md

 Conclusion
 This project demonstrates how modern data science tools can transform raw police log data into actionable intelligence.
 By integrating Python, postgreSQL, render and Streamlit, it delivers a robust, interactive platform for monitoring, analyzing, and improving police traffic stop operations.

+⭐️ Show your support

+If you like this project, please ⭐️ the repo and share it!